Wire fraud

 Non-delivery/non-payment

-A non-payment scam is when a buyer scams a seller by having goods sent to them but failing to successfully pay for them.
+A non-payment scam is when a buyer scams a seller by having goods sent to them but fails to successfully pay for them.
 Interpol states that organized crime rings have developed sophisticated ways of making lots of money from this type of scam.
 Crime rings may use websites, bank accounts and customer service people to appear legitimate.
 They’ve also been known to create fake social media accounts to mimic legitimate businesses in detail.
 They include the names of business associates, numbers and emails to further make it look like they’re genuine.

 How to protect yourself from non-delivery fraud